caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 ## Integrating site search for static websites

-If you have Solr, ElasticSearch, Drupal, WordPress, ArchivesSpace, InvenioRDM or EPrints search is running on your server someplace.
+If you have Solr, ElasticSearch, Drupal, WordPress, ArchivesSpace, Invenio RDM or EPrints search is running on your server someplace.
 What about your static website?
 Do you have to run a separate search service?
 No unless your site has multiple hundreds of thousands of pages to search.

 With the rise in popularity of static websites since 2010s browser side search has become an option.
-Around 2011 [Oliver Nightingale](https://github.com/olivernn) pioneered browser side search with [Lunrjs](https://lunrjs.com).
+Around 2011 [Oliver Nightingale](https://github.com/olivernn) pioneered browser side search with [LunrJS](https://lunrjs.com).
 More recently [CloudCannon](https://cloudcannon.com/), created an Open Source tool called [PageFind](https://pagefind.app).
 This takes the LunrJS approach and adds rockets.
-Lunrjs could support up to about 10,000 pages before it really bogged down.
-Pagefind goes way beyond that.
+LunrJS could support up to about 10,000 pages before it really bogged down.
+PageFind goes way beyond that.
 PageFind can even integrated search indexes across multiple website!
 Here's an example of the MDN website's search implemented with PageFind, <https://mdn.pagefind.app/>.

 PageFind has good [documents](https://pagefind.app/docs) for setting up a simple search page.
 It works well.
 Open the URL of the search page, you are presented with a search box, type in a search and you get results.
 The problem is the page's URL doesn't let you go straight to search results.
 There's an easy fix for that.
 When the page loads the same JavaScript you use to enable the search page to work can also check the URL's query parameters for a query field and search term.
 Example <https://caltechlibrary.github.io/search.html?q=dataset%20web%20components>.
 This has two benefits

-1. You can use it as a pattern as a template in the Opensearch Description Document in the **Url** element.
+1. You can use it as a pattern as a template in the OpenSearch Description Document in the **Url** element.
 2. You can bookmark search results

 ### Setting up PageFind to support URL search queries